stman/OpenWRT-19.07.2-factory-tar-file-for-Ubiquiti-EdgeRouter-x/Version 21.02/README.md

-# OpenWRT 21.02 and 22.03 Factory Tar file, generation and installation for Ubiquiti EdgeRouter X
+# OpenWRT 21.02 Factory Tar file, generation and installation for Ubiquiti EdgeRouter X

 The following procedure is almost the same as the previous one, except that it is more automated, because we provided the **menuconfig.config** file to be loaded into the "make menuconfig" to set all the compilation options correctly before launching the compilation.